-- Why Did It Have to be Snakes: He has a crippling fear of ghosts, which Thew exploits in a Crowning Moment of Funny.
+- Why Did It Have to Be Snakes?: He has a crippling fear of ghosts, which Thew exploits.

-- Anti-Villain: Type I. He has no qualms with being a Career, but has a softer side as seen with his interactions with Ciano (especially in the 4th What If) and a dying Japan.
+- Anti-Villain: He has no qualms with being a Career, but has a softer side as seen with his interactions with Ciano (especially in the 4th What If) and a dying Japan.

 - Conflicting Loyalties: Between Ciano and the Career pack.
 Exploited by Japan when he makes him kill Ciano.

 - Dirty Business: How he sees having to kill Ciano, although he doesn't regret it afterwards so much as before and as he does it.

 - Epic Flail: His signature weapon is a morningstar: a big, spiky ball on a chain.

 - Germanic Efficiency: Will not put up with slackery, and is a version of Germany.